PureMVC/.github/profile/README.md

 While the "release early, release often" development philosophy can help a team learn what their product should do, if that product is a framework, adopters often tire of trying to hit a moving target.
 With PureMVC, we nailed down the scope early on, fixed the bugs, and let it be.

+## 🤔 Why use PureMVC?
-Regardless of the language you use, the roles, responsibilities, and collaboration patterns will be the same.
-This helps people learn different programming languages, by learning how PureMVC works in each.
-It helps when you have, say, a mobile app for Android and iOS that is really two apps (one in Kotlin, one in Swift).
-PureMVC allows you to employ the same architecture across both codebases, making it easier to maintain feature parity.
+All of the ports are as faithful as possible to the original ActionScript reference implementation, while respecting local idioms and using the simplest language features to implement.
+Regardless of the programming language you use, the roles, responsibilities, and collaboration patterns will be the same.
+This helps developers learn new programming languages, by learning how PureMVC works in each.

+It can also help when you have, say, a mobile app for Android and iOS that is really two apps (one in Kotlin, one in Swift) with two teams building them.
+PureMVC allows you to employ the same architecture across both codebases, making it easier to maintain feature parity, as well as for developers to work across teams.

 ## 📖 Helpful resources